KGB Prison Cells

 The KGB Prison Cells (Estonian: KGB Vangikongid) are former prison cells which were used by the KGB in Tallinn, Estonia.
-The building, known as Pagari 1, also housed the Estonian Provisional Government in March of 1918 and the Estonian Ministry of War from 1920-1940.
+The building, known as Pagari 1, also housed the Estonian Provisional Government in March 1918 and the Estonian Ministry of War from 1920-1940.

 History

 Pre-Soviet era

 Pagari 1, when built in 1912, was intended as a residential building.
-However, in March of 1918, the building housed the Estonian Provisional Government.
+However, in March 1918, the building housed the Estonian Provisional Government.
 Furthermore, the Estonian War of Independence (1918–1920) was coordinated from Pagari 1.
 From 1920 until 1940, it housed the Estonian Ministry of War.

 Soviet occupation

 For almost half a century, Pagari 1 housed the headquarters of the ESSR's People's Commissariat of Internal Affairs, or the NKVD, later known as the KGB.
 During this time, its cellars were used as prison cells.
 It also housed an interrogation room.

 1991-

 Nowadays, the building has regained its residential purpose, though the basement of the building is used as a museum.